bluedinosaur139/Internyant/README.md

 Theming & Customization

-Internyant’s got dark mode locked down by default, but you can easily tweak themes and settings further using Chromium’s customization options.
+Internyant’s got dark mode locked down by default, and its own custom icon, but you can easily tweak themes and settings further using Chromium’s customization options.
 Make it as slick as you like!